What you need to know about your skin - part 2

 The signs of disturbed skin barrier

-When disturbed and compromised, the skin is no longer able to protect the body from environmental exposures and moisture loss and the consequences are usually revealed by some form of reaction such as excessively oily or dry, stingy, itchy, flaky, rough, and bumpy flare-ups.
+When disturbed and compromised, the skin is no longer able to protect the body from environmental exposures and moisture loss, and the consequences are usually revealed by reactions such as excessive oiliness or dryness, stinging, itching, flakiness, roughness, and bumpy flare-ups.

-Inflammation and redness signals that our body is trying to fix the problem with increased blood supply to repair, destroy ‘invaders’, or eliminate toxins.
-However, if this otherwise normal and healthy reaction becomes chronic, it gets out of control to become the origin of several skin disorders such as acne, allergic reactions, rosacea, eczema, psoriasis and photo-damage.
+Inflammation and redness signal that our body is trying to fix the problem with increased blood supply to repair, destroy ‘invaders’, or eliminate toxins.
+When an otherwise normal and healthy reaction becomes chronic, it can spiral out of control, leading to several skin disorders such as acne, allergic reactions, rosacea, eczema, psoriasis, and photo-damage.

-Our skin barrier can fail due to inherent or external influences.
-Examples are genetic factors, sensitivity, allergies, ageing, disease and psychological stress.
+Our skin barrier can fail due to both inherent and external factors.
+Examples include genetic factors, sensitivity, allergies, ageing, disease, and psychological stress.

-Some external factors are irritation, seasonal influences or environmental conditions such as cold or heat exposure (such as sun damage, wind burn, frostbite), ambient low humidity, heating during the winter months and diet affect the stratum corneum lipids with any deficiency in these lipids potentially resulting in dehydration.
+Some external factors, such as irritation, seasonal influences, environmental conditions (e.g., cold or heat exposure, sun damage, wind burn, frostbite), ambient low humidity, and diet, affect the stratum corneum lipids, and any deficiency in these lipids can result in dehydration.

 The skin is connected to the brain via the nervous system as well as by the endocrine and immune systems.
 Due to these close connections, human skin is acutely sensitive to a variety of psychological/emotional states.